 Have you got a project you’d like to turn into a photobook?
 Bob Books are inviting photographers to submit projects for the chance to have your work printed as a limited edition, bespoke photobook.
 The winning photobook and photographer will be featured on BJP-Online and across BJP’s social media channels.
 It’s free to enter, and the competition is open to photographers from all territories.

 The competition is closing soon, so find out how to enter here!

-Sponsored by Bob Books: This editorial feature was made possible with the support of Bob Books.
+Sponsored by Bob Books: This feature was made possible with the support of Bob Books.
 Bob Books offers users the ability to create personally customised, beautifully presented photobooks and printed products.
 The Bob Books Photobook Award is a Bob Books competition, with promotion and coverage of the winners provided by BJP.
 The interviewees in this article do not necessarily endorse any of the brands represented.
 Please click here for more information on sponsored content funding at British Journal of Photography.